 Ph.D., Yale University, 2000

 Jacob S. Hacker, Ph.D., is the Director of the Institution for Social and Policy Studies, and Stanley B. Resor Professor of Political Science at Yale University.
-He is also Vice President of the National Academy of Social Insurance, and a former Junior Fellow of the Harvard Society of Fellows.
+He is also a board member of The Century Foundation, Economic Policy Institute, The American Prospect, and a member of the Scholars Strategy Network steering committee, and a former Junior Fellow of the Harvard Society of Fellows.